-Sometimes when the US Court of Federal Claims rules adversely on a motion for judgment upon the administrative record in bid protest, you can appeal the decision to the US Court of Appeals for the Federal Circuit.
+Sometimes when the US Court of Federal Claims rules adversely on a motion for judgment upon the administrative record in a bid protest, you can appeal the decision to the US Court of Appeals for the Federal Circuit.

 There are many cases where the Federal Circuit Court of Appeals has reversed the Court of Claims decision about agency best value award decisions and past performance evaluations.
 However, this level of appeal requires profound legal analysis.

 When you appeal a bid protest decision, the US Court of Appeals for the Federal Circuit reviews the case de novo.
 This means that it considers the legal issues on a very different standard.
 Appellants have to show that the Judge at the Court of Federal Claims committed some level of error.
 In a bid protest appeal, the appeals court looks to see whether the agency’s action was arbitrary and capricious, abuse of discretion, or somehow not in accordance with law and, if so, whether the error is prejudicial to the protestor.
 See 28 USC 1491(b)(4)